-- 1. Complete the recommended safety training before operating this vehicle.
+- Complete the recommended safety training before operating this vehicle.
 Visit www.atvsafety.org for safety courses and riding tips.
 See page 11 for details. - Do not allow anyone under 16 years of age to operate this vehicle.
-Do not allow anyone with cognitive or physical disabilities to operate this vehicle. - 3.
-Never carry a passenger on a 1-up ATV.
+Do not allow anyone with cognitive or physical disabilities to operate this vehicle. - Never carry a passenger on a 1-up ATV.
 Never carry more than one passenger on a 2-up ATV. - 4.
 Engine exhaust fumes are poisonous.
 Never start the engine or let it run in an enclosed area. - 5.
-Before operating, learn how to use the auxiliary brake for emergency situations (if service brakes become inoperable). - 6.
-Operate this vehicle off-road only.
-Never operate the vehicle on pavement or on any public street, road or highway, including dirt and gravel roads. - Use caution and drive at reduced speeds in conditions of reduced visibility such as fog, rain and darkness.
-Clean headlights frequently and replace burned out headlamps promptly. - 8.
-Drive in a manner appropriate for your skills, your passenger's skills and operating conditions.
+Before operating, learn how to use the auxiliary brake for emergency situations (if service brakes become inoperable). - Use caution and drive at reduced speeds in conditions of reduced visibility such as fog, rain and darkness.
+Clean headlights frequently and replace burned out headlamps promptly. - 7.
+Drive in a manner appropriate for your skills, your passenger's skills (if you are operating a 2-up ATV), and operating conditions.
 Never operate at excessive speeds.
 Never attempt wheelies, jumps, or other stunts.
-Never remove your hands from the handlebars while operating, and always keep both feet on the footrests. - 9.
-Never consume alcohol or drugs before or while operating an ATV. - 10.
-Always use the size and type of tires specified for your vehicle.
-Always maintain proper tire pressure. - 11.
-Never operate a damaged ATV.
-After any overturn or accident, have a qualified service dealer inspect the entire machine for possible damage.
+Never remove your hands from the handlebars while operating, and always keep both feet on the footrests. - 8.
+Never consume alcohol or drugs before or while operating an ATV. - Always use the size and type of tires specified for your vehicle.
+Always maintain proper tire pressure.